Eligibility to Enroll

 For entering freshmen, math placement is determined based on a combination of UWM’s math placement test results and your ACT math subscore.
 Transfer students’ placement for math can be determined from transferred math courses or from our math placement tests and ACT scores (if they’ve been submitted to UWM).

-The Math Department maintains information on Math Placement levels and codes here.
+The Math Department maintains information on Math Placement levels and codes.

-No matter where you’ve placed on UWM math placement test, if the math subscore of your ACT is an 18 or higher, you qualify for a credit bearing math course (Math 103) that is appropriate for some majors.
-If your major does not require math coursework beyond Math 103 then you will not need to take a non-credit math class — you will be able to enroll in Math 103 due to your ACT math subscore.
+No matter where you’ve placed on UWM math placement test, if the math subscore of your ACT is an 18 or higher, you qualify for credit-bearing math courses (Math 103 and Math 111/Philos 111) that are appropriate for some majors.
+If your major does not include coursework that would require a higher level of math proficiency then you will not need to take a non-credit math class — you will be able to enroll in Math 103 or Math 111/Philos 111 due to your ACT math subscore.
 It is always a good idea to discuss your academic plans with a School/College advisor.

 - Art Education